facelessuser/coloraide/docs/src/markdown/colors/index.md

 spaces can be registered by subclassing the `Color` object and then registering any [additional](#color-space-map) required plugins, such as color spaces.

-!!! tip "Everything but the Kitchen Sink"
+/// tip | Everything but the Kitchen Sink
 It is not generally recommended to register all possible color spaces (and plugins in general).
 The suggested approach is to cherry pick additional color spaces as needed by simply subclassing `Color` and then registering the desired plugins, but if desired `coloraide.everything.ColorAll` already includes all plugins and can be imported to get access to every supported plugin.
+///

 ## Default Color Spaces